FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/lora-3.md

 1 + 0 - 3 + 0 + 0 - 2 + 3 + 0 - 1 &= -2
 \end{aligned}$$

-## Convolution with Low-Rank Vectors {#convolution-with-low-rank-vectors .unnumbered}
+## Convolution with Low-Rank Vectors

 Using the low-rank vectors: